jakehoward/piggy-ts/README.md

 ### namedQuery

 Named queries allow you to put your sql in a file and pass named parameters as javascript objects.
-Named query uses 'render()', see below.
+Named query uses `render(...)`, see below.

 Assuming you have a file in `sql/test-query.sql`:
 ```sql